evanwatterud/beer-review/README.md

-# Gem Review
+# Beer Review
-Your app description, here.
+A community driven site for reviewing different beers